 Personalizing the Learning Process

 Before we get personal, let’s get real.
-Beyond buzzwords and edu-babble, we need to establish common ground to reinforce our purpose.
+Beyond buzzwords and edu-babble, we need to establish a common understanding to reinforce our purpose.
+Personalized learning is not a program; it is a philosophy.
+While we acknowledge the importance of placing students at the center of learning, the teacher continues to lead from the front of the classroom.
 What are our truths as educators?

 - We care about our students.